cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ## Locked Out of Your Account

-We'll temporarily lock your account in the following cases:

-- If you enter an incorrect password 10 times.
-- If you enter an invalid identity verification code 3 times when [recovering access without an authenticator app](#lost-access-to-your-authenticator).
+If you make several unsuccessful attempts to sign in, we’ll temporarily lock your account.

 To unlock your account, follow the instructions in the email that you receive.

-Alternatively, try to sign in again after 5 minutes.
-If you still can't sign in, contact us at support@cobalt.io.
+If you still can’t sign in, contact us at support@cobalt.io.

 ## Account Was Compromised